 In addition to this, see if you can cut back in some areas.

-Maybe limit eating out one month or living on peanut butter and jelly or pasta for a week so you can save some extra money.
+Maybe limit eating out one month or living on peanut butter and jelly or pasta for a week so you can put some extra cash into savings.

 #4.
 Use Trim.

 Trim is a service that reviews your spending and suggest ways to save money.

 They will even negotiate your cable bill for you!
 The average users saves $30 a month!